I prefer to exchange encrypted email

 There are two ways you can send me an encrypted message: if you have received a digitally signed message from me you already have my public certificate and can start using encryption right away.
 Just read the documentation of your email client to learn how to use S/MIME.
 (If you want my certificate, just drop me a plain text email.)
 For me to send you encrypted messages, you need to obtain a certificate and send me a message signed with that certificate.

-The other possibility is that you use OpenPGP instead of S/MIME.
+The other (possibly better, in some respects) solution is to use OpenPGP instead of S/MIME.
 This typically requires a plugin for your email client.
 Once you’ve got the plugin working, all you need to do is download my GPG public key from my home page or from a public keyserver and import it into your GPG keyring.
 For me to send you encrypted messages, you need to create a private-public key pair, for example with GnuPG, and send me your public key.

 Encrypting email has some potential disadvantages: